logo RankiaUnited Kingdom

 • You like the idea of monthly prize draws.

-• You’ve already maxed your ISA and want another tax-free savings option.
+• You've already maxed your ISA and want another tax-free savings option (you can hold up to £50,000 in Premium Bonds).

 An ISA (especially a Stocks and Shares ISA) might be a better fit if: